 Interviews take place until December 15 with a member of the architecture admissions committee.
 If you are applying Early Decision I (EDI), the review would need to take place by November 15 to meet the EDI application deadline.

 Your portfolio must be submitted 24 hours prior to your review.
-Please note, you will not be able to submit your portfolio in the applicant portal until your Common Application has been submitted and you receive a link to your personal portal.
-Plan ahead as there is a 2-3 business day lag in gaining access to your applicant portal from when you submit your Common Application.
+Please note, you will not be able to submit your portfolio in the applicant portal until your Coalition/Common Application has been submitted and you receive a link to your personal portal.
+Plan ahead as there is a 2-3 business day lag in gaining access to your applicant portal from when you submit your application.

 All interviews will take place on Zoom.
 Click here to reserve your fifteen minute interview timeslot.*